 - crochet hook US K/10.5 – 6.5 mm

 Pale Gray is our medium color that will be carried through the whole project.
-If you haven’t practice that before, I definitely recommend mastering it first on your testing swatch before starting this easy crochet blanket pattern.
+If you haven’t practiced that before, I definitely recommend mastering it first on your testing swatch before starting this pattern.

-In fact, the more you practice before, the faster you’ll be able to finish your easy crochet blanket.
+In fact, the more you practice before, the faster you’ll be able to finish your project.

-Keep in mind, our farmhouse blanket is 13 squares by 13 squares.
+Keep in mind that our farmhouse blanket is 13 squares by 13 squares.
 Each square is 12 stitches wide and 10 rows tall.
 By all means, you can modify the size of your blanket but it should have an odd number of squares: 15, 11, 9, etc.

 Finished Size: 56″ x 56″

-You can modify this pattern for a crochet baby blanket by making it 9 squares by 9 squares.
+You can modify this pattern by making it 9 squares by 9 squares.
 In that case, chain 108 (9×12 plus 1).
 Consequently, your baby blanket will be 36 inches x 36 inches.